governance-at-scale 2 min read

 Cloud Solution Architect focused on Azure, platform design, and translating technical complexity into decisions that teams can actually execute.

-Previous Azure Policy: Moving From Guardrails on Paper to Guardrails That Hold Next Most Azure Governance Frameworks Are Policies Nobody Reads
+Previous Why Azure Governance Fails Before Anyone Writes a Policy Next Most Azure Governance Frameworks Are Policies Nobody Reads